use-cases

 Quick Answer

-Use QR codes on school newsletters to connect parents directly to portals.
-Learn setup, sizing, and how OwnQR offers free static or $15 lifetime dynamic codes with analytics.
+Use QR codes on school newsletters to link parents directly to portals in 2026.
+OwnQR offers a $15 lifetime dynamic QR code with analytics, no subscriptions needed.

 QR Code for School Newsletter: Link Parents to Portal in 2026